ddev/ddev.com/src/content/blog/oh-my-zsh-using-custom-commands-and-other-goodies-to-add-to-ddev.md

 As an example, and since there are many folks who absolutely love [zsh](https://www.zsh.org/) and [Oh My Zsh](https://ohmyz.sh/) (an alternative Unix shell and an accompanying framework), we’ll demonstrate these features by showing you how to add zsh and Oh My Zsh to a DDEV project.
 We’re going to do three things to demonstrate this:

 - Add the zsh Debian package into the web container with `webimage_extra_packages`
-- Add a custom command that works just like `ddev ssh`, but it’s going to be `ddev zsh`
+- Add a custom command that works like `ddev ssh`, but it’s going to be `ddev zsh`
 - Add all the scaffolding for Oh My Zsh in the home directory for lovers of Oh My Zsh

 Watch the video below and read the detailed instructions to configure your own project: